anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 The set of high level interactions cover:

-- Manage Account & Catalog - covering Account, Users, Subscription, Billing & Catalog of Available Services (where Service Provider (not necessarily CSP only) is responsible for creation and publication of catalog contents)
+- Manage Account and Catalog - covering Account, Users, Subscription, Billing & Catalog of Available Services (where Service Provider (not necessarily CSP only) is responsible for creation and publication of catalog contents)
 - Manage Connectivity - Public or Private Network, VPN Configuration, CSP Edge/Cloud Connection Configuration, Connection Security Profile